technik-gegg/3D-Viewer/README.md

 # 3D-Viewer

 Repository for hosting some of my 3D-Models for model-viewer.
+Click on the preview images to open a model in model-viewer.

 | Model | Description |
 |-------|-------------|